Chapter 2. Metrics and Service Mesh

 2.1.
 Using metrics Copy linkLink copied to clipboard!

-Monitoring stack components are deployed by default in every OpenShift Container Platform installation and are managed by the Cluster Monitoring Operator (CMO).
+Every OpenShift Container Platform installation deploys monitoring stack components by default, and the Cluster Monitoring Operator (CMO) manages them.
 These components include Prometheus, Alertmanager, Thanos Querier, and others.
-The CMO also deploys the Telemeter Client, which sends a subset of data from platform Prometheus instances to Red Hat to facilitate Remote Health Monitoring for clusters.
+The CMO also deploys the Telemeter Client, which sends a subset of data from platform Prometheus instances to Red Hat to ease Remote Health Monitoring for clusters.

 When you have added your application to the mesh, you can monitor the in-cluster health and performance of your applications running on OpenShift Container Platform with metrics and customized alerts for CPU and memory usage, network connectivity, and other resource usage.